 Millennium Falcon: Smugglers Run

 Ready to ride the fastest ship in the galaxy?
 Not so fast!
 Before you board, you'll walk through a full-size replica of the Millennium Falcon.
 This is one queue you don't want to skip!
 Can you imagine climbing through the hatch and walking through the hallways before you finally arrive to take a seat inside the cockpit?
 I'm getting goosebumps (or should I say, frogbumps) just thinking about it!
 Try not to get too distracted because there is a mission.
 Space pirate Hondo Ohnaka of "Clone Wars" and "Star Wars Rebels" fame has cut a deal with Chewbacca for use of the Falcon.
 He will lead you on a secret mission to bring back the loot as you hurl through hyperspace.

 You'll be part of a six-person crew and can take a turn in one of three different flight crew positions — pilot, gunner or flight engineer!
 I've tried all three, and I gotta say being the pilot is toadally rad.
 Lily, however, loves pushing all of the buttons as the engineer.
 Near the end of the queue, a cast member will hand you a color-coded card with your role assignment.
 It is given randomly, but you can try to switch with another person in your crew before you board.
 The left-side pilot controls horizontal movement, while the right-side pilot steers the ship up and down.
 They have to work together to fly the ship.
 The gunners, who sit in the middle row, hit buttons to fire and shoot the lasers and guns.
 The flight engineers fix any damage to the ship.
 Depending on how the team works together, they could sit back and relax ... or be constantly repairing the ship.
-We went on three times, and each mission was entirely different!
+Every mission that we've gone on has been entirely different!